bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 I have written css for the web in just about every way imaginable.
 I've used css modules, preprocessors including Sass, Less, and Stylus, BEM, functional css (using Tachyons), and I've used numerous CSS-in-JS libraries including Styled-components, and react-native stylesheets.
 I've tried all of this, and using Emotion's css prop is easily my favourite.
 I'll try to explain why.

-#### Emotion vs Styled-components
+#### CSS prop vs Styled

 Let's assume that you're already on the CSS-in-JS bandwagon.
 If you're not, it's worth perusing the many [great](https://www.youtube.com/watch?v=R1_nGU0x3Wk) [articles](<(https://mxstbr.com/thoughts/css-in-js/)>) and [videos](https://vimeo.com/116209150) about the benefits of writing css in Javascript.

-My main task here is to argue that using [Emotion](https://emotion.sh) is the best library with which to style your apps.
+My main task here is to argue that using the `css` prop from [Emotion](https://emotion.sh) is the best way to style your apps.
 In truth, Emotion shares much with the other behomoth in the CSS-in-JS realm, [Styled-components](https://www.styled-components.com/).
-It even exposes a `styled` api that basically mimics how styled-components works.
+Both Emotion and Styled-components allow you to style components using a `css` attribute (Styled-components [added this](https://www.styled-components.com/docs/api#css-prop) in version 4).
+Emotion even exposes a `styled` api that basically mimics how styled-components works.
 But in comparing the two libraries, I'm really comparing two distinct options for styling your components.

-One is the `styled-components` way:
+One is the `styled` way:

 ```jsx{3-8}
 import styled from 'styled-components'